minime24/bayut_mcp/README.md

 ```
 "What are the average prices for studios in Dubai Marina?"
 "Show me transaction history for Dubai South in the last year"
+"Get market valuation for Elite Residences 3, Unit 710"
 ```

 **Investment Planning:**
 ```
 "Find 5 properties totaling under 2M AED with at least 7% rental yield"
 "Compare rental yields between JVC and International City"
+"Estimate the market value and rental yield for this property"
 ```

 ## Available Tools